warkiz/IndicatorSeekBar/README.md

 ## Selector drawable&color were supported

-You can set the StateListDrawable or ColorStateList for the thumb,tickMarks;
+You can set the StateListDrawable or ColorStateList for the thumb, tickMarks;
-also,ColorStateList for tickTexts is supported, too.
-Usage's format acccording to:
+ also, ColorStateList for tickTexts is supported, too.
+Usage's format according to:

 Thumb selector drawable: